wilsonmar/wilsonmar.github.io/_posts/2018-10-02-contribute.md

 Some volunteer opportunities are listed in <a target="_blank" href="https://rwjf.catchafire.org/volunteer/?name_filter=ywam%20converge&page=1">CatchAFire.org</a> managed by admins using the <a target="_blank" href="https://rwjf.catchafire.org/dashboard"> dahboard</a>.

-1. Pick a project you are interested in.
-Some John posts at <a target="_blank" href="https://www.catchafire.org/volunteer/?name_filter=ywam&page=1">CatchAFire.org</a>:

    a.
 Team: How to get more people to be aware of this (advanced training to make a difference)?
 What are the outlets?

    b.
 John: Create videos for display in emails (instead of text) about next steps, etc. within a drip email sequence.